James Addison Ingle: Death and legacy

 Ingle died on December 7 the following year, and was buried in the Old International Cemetery in Hankou.
 His wife, Charlotte Rhett Thomson Ingle (they married in 1894), survived him by four decades.
-When she was interred at her family's gravesite in Magnolia Cemetery in Charleston, South Carolina, their joint cenotaph remembered Rt.
-Rev. Ingle as well.
+When she was interred at her family's grave site in Magnolia Cemetery in Charleston, South Carolina, their joint cenotaph remembered Bishop Ingle as well.
 They had a son (James Ingle Jr.) and daughter (Charlotte Rhett Ingle Lea).

 Rt.
 Rev. Logan Herbert Roots succeeded Ingle as bishop of Hankou.
 A memorial service was held in his honor at Emmanuel Church, Baltimore, during which Rev. Arthur M. Sherman mentioned Rev. Ingles' dedication to building a native church, and his efforts after the Boxer Rebellion.
 His Frederick Maryland parish donated funds to establish a scholarship at the Boone Divinity School in China in his memory, which was mentioned at the All Saints Day services in both his parishes.